sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/writing_an_indexer.md

 {"id": "22", "type": "edge", "label": "item", "outV": "18", "inVs": ["5"], "document": "3", "property": "references"}
 ```

 Each item edge has a _document_ property that specifies the document that contains **all** of the `inVs` ranges.
-In cases where multiple ranges reference the same definiton from separate documents, multiple _item_ edges are necessary.
+In cases where multiple ranges reference the same definition from separate documents, multiple _item_ edges are necessary.

 Our LSIF output can now be visualized as follows.